Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Multiply the Mutant Tank's health.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Health" section.
-			// Note: Health multiplication only occurs when the requirement for "Minimum Humans" is met.
+			// Note: Health multiplication only occurs when the requirement for the "Minimum Humans" setting is met.
 			// Note: This setting can be overridden for specific players.
 			// --
 			// 0: No changes to health.